Water Chemistry Water Chemistry — Pool Shock vs Chlorine: Do You Need Both? Complete Guide

 Understanding the Difference

 First, let's diagnose the confusion between these products.
-"Chlorine" typically refers to your daily sanitizer that maintains a consistent free chlorine (FC) level of 1-3 ppm.
+"Chlorine" typically refers to your daily sanitizer that maintains a consistent free chlorine (FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need →) level.
 "Pool shock" usually means a concentrated treatment designed to rapidly raise chlorine levels to eliminate contaminants, algae, or organic waste.

-The critical point many pool owners miss: chlorine IS shock - it's just a matter of dosage and application method.
-When you add enough liquid chlorine to raise your FC to 10-20 ppm, you're essentially shocking your pool.
+The critical point many pool owners miss: chlorine IS shock - it's a matter of dosage and application method.
+When you add enough liquid chlorine to raise your FC to the shock level for your CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more →, you're essentially shocking your pool.

 Types of Chlorine Products